Limitless Horizons Ixil

 Fun fact: Jason is convinced that coconut oil, baking soda, apple cider vinegar, and green tea are enough for practically all one’s shampoo, conditioner, soap, deodorant, toothpaste, and other household needs… plus they’re all edible!

-Development & Communications Specialist
+Development & Communications Consultant

 Joanna Drew